Powder Coating Adhesion and Outgassing

 I am contemplating powder-coating some hot-dip galvanized steel to further increase its corrosion protection.
 I have heard some rumors regarding the adhesion of powder coatings on galvanized steel.
 Apparently the adhesion is compromised due to the zinc coating outgassing.
 Is there any truth to this?
 Is there anything I can do to prevent outgassing of the zinc coating?

 To reduce the potential for outgassing, it is essential to remove any surface oxidation with a light sweep blast and/or chemical cleaning.
-A light sweep blast will clean off any metal oxides that have developed on the surface as well as open up surface cavities that have trapped air.
+A light sweep blast (SSPC-SP 16 Brush-Off Blast Cleaning of Coated and Uncoated Galvanized Steel, Stainless Steels, and Non-Ferrous Metals) will remove metal oxides that have developed on the surface as well as open up surface cavities that have trapped air.
 Sweep blasting will also increase the surface profile of the steel.
 This promotes good adhesion between the steel and the powder coating.
 In conjunction with a sweep blast — or as a stand-alone treatment — a phosphate wash treatment can be employed to remove surface oxidation.
 This lightly-acidic solution will remove oxides from the surface as well as slightly etch the steel surface, providing a better surface profile for the top coating to adhere to.
 Proprietary solutions are available that are designed to work effectively on galvanized or other zinc surfaces.

-Pre-baking in a drying oven can also reduce the potential for the galvanized coating to outgas.
+Next, pre-baking in a drying/curing oven reduces the potential for the galvanized coating to outgas.
 This process will aid in the expulsion of any trapped air or water in the coating as well as ensure that the surface of the steel is free from any moisture.
-The pre-baking oven should be operated at higher temperatures than the curing oven; this temperature is typically 55 F (30 C) higher than the curing oven.
-If the galvanized steel is run through a phosphate wash prior to powder coating, it is recommended that the pre-bake oven temperature not exceed 535 F (280 C).
-Higher temperatures will deteriorate the thin phosphate coating, converting it into a powdery substance that could affect adhesion.
+The pre-baking should be conducted at higher temperatures than the curing oven; this temperature is typically 65 F higher than the curing oven.
+If the galvanized steel is run through a phosphate wash prior to powder coating, it is recommended that the pre-bake oven temperature not exceed 535 F. Higher temperatures will deteriorate the thin phosphate coating, converting it into a powdery substance that could affect adhesion.
+The part should be pre-baked until the galvanized surface reaches the oven temperature.
+Typically, this is one hour to assure all moisture and entrapped gasses are expelled.
+The part should then be cooled to a temperature that allows application of the powder coating in accordance with the manufacturer’s instructions.